lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 # 3. Representaciones Humdrum

 ## 3.1 \*\*kern: Representación esencial de altura/duracion
-Before discussing the ways in which the Toolkit can be used it will be helpful to inspect the conventions of one particular Humdrum representation, by means of a musical fragment.
+Inspect the conventions of one particular Humdrum representation, by means of a musical fragment.

-Example 1 (below) contains the first two phrases of the Bach chorale “Nun danket alle Gott” in Humdrum’s core pitch/duration representation scheme, \*\*kern.
+Example 1 (below) contains the first two phrases of the Bach chorale “Nun danket alle Gott” in Humdrum’s core pitch/duration representation scheme,
+\*\*kern.

-* the first three lines, each tagged by a triple exclamation mark, are reference records, each of whose meaning should be readily apparent.
+* The first three lines, each tagged by a triple exclamation mark, are reference records, each of whose meaning should be readily apparent.
 	* Humdrum specifies over 80 types of reference records for electronic scores, providing for information as diverse as the catalogue number, name of the dedicatee, manuscript location or translated title in over forty languages.